 The Group's foreign exchange risk results primarily from movements of U.S. Dollar against other currencies.
-As a result of the Group's investments and other transactions in Philippine Peso, the consolidated statements of income can be affected significantly by movements in the U.S. Dollars.
+As a result of the Group's investments and other transactions in Philippine e) Equity price risk

+Peso, the consolidated statements of income can be affected significantly by movements in the U.S. Dollars.